ride-share-market/devops/README.md

 # Ride Share Market Devops

-ridesharemarket.com - Free, Accessible and Opensource Ride Sharing.
+[Ride Share Market](ridesharemarket.com) - Free, Accessible and Opensource Ride Sharing.

-This git repository is the Chef Configuration Management Policy for ridesharemarket.com.
+This git repository is the Chef Configuration Management Policy for [ridesharemarket.com](ridesharemarket.com).

 You are welcome to view all the code, though sensitive data like passwords and API keys are encrypted for security.